Seiko Watch Markings & Identification Guide

 How can I tell if my Seiko watch is authentic?

-Authenticating a Seiko often involves examining the case back markings for correct formatting, inspecting the movement for genuine Seiko construction, and verifying that the dial printing and logo are consistent with known examples from the same era.
+Evaluating a Seiko often involves examining the case back markings for correct formatting, inspecting the movement for genuine Seiko construction, and verifying that the dial printing and logo are consistent with known examples from the same era.
 Because Seiko has produced an enormous range of models, consulting experienced collectors or a qualified watchmaker is commonly recommended for definitive authentication.

 What is the difference between Seiko and Grand Seiko markings?